makersacademy/rps-challenge/README.md

 * feature tested with Capybara
 * debugging Capybara feature tests: used `save_and_open_page` method with `launchy` gem to screenshot test results of the webpage when test failed.
 * used buttons to restrict inputs for moves
-* created classes: Game in Model layer to deal with game logic.
+* created Game class in Model layer to deal with game logic.
+* created Player class in Model layer to deal with player name and their move.
+* created Computer class in Model layer to deal with CPU random moves.